akvankorlaar/manuscriptdesk/README.md

 Additionally, your server needs to have:

-* Perl with the ImageMagick Module enabled
+* Perl with the ImageMagick Module enabled.
-* Apache to be able to write to directories
+* Apache to be able to write to directories.

-And ofcourse all the other requirements needed for MediaWiki.
+And ofcourse all the other requirements needed for MediaWiki.See: https://www.mediawiki.org/wiki/Manual:Installation_requirements.

 ##Installation##

-Full installation instructions for MediaWiki can be found here: https://www.mediawiki.org/wiki/Manual:Installation_guide
+Full installation instructions for MediaWiki can be found here: https://www.mediawiki.org/wiki/Manual:Installation_guide.

-Short instructions:
+**Short instructions:**

 Before installing MediaWiki, you should already have a full web-framework (Apache, MySQL, PHP, Perl, ImageMagick) installed.
 When this is done, you should download MediaWiki version 1.23 from https://github.com/wikimedia/mediawiki/tree/REL1_23